dilumdesilva/macOS-Scripts/AirPods_connect_app/README.md

+# AirPods Connect Application

+This is an application which was developed to automate the steps of manually paring a AirPods to a MacBook or any device/laptop whihch runs macOS x or higher versions.
+Furthermore, we can customize the same script to pair any bluetooth device without going through the bluetooth device list manually.

-# How to develop your own AirPod connect app
+## How to develop your own AirPod connect app

 1. Open your spotlight search by pressing on command key and space bar then search for **Script Editor**.